-They are often more connected to those with whom they are connected through areas of expertise rather than those close to them daily.
+They often connect more easily with others through areas of expertise.
 They emphasize analysis and interpretation, which can stop them from participating with others.

 One-to-One: Confidentiality- The Secret Agent

 This subtype often shares their deepest thoughts and feelings from within themselves with others in one-to-one relationships.
-They have a secretive quality or can be seen as being extremely reserved.
+They have a secretive quality and are often perceived as being extremely reserved.

 Enneagram 6 Subtypes